 The empire is striking back and, unlike the Galactic Empire, it will fight by attrition

 Remember that in Star Wars the Galactic Empire foolishly consolidated its power in two places: the Death Star and the emperor.
 To destroy both destroyed it.
-But the US doesn’t function that way.
+But America doesn’t function that way.
 It will retaliate against the rise of China and Russia through attrition: attrition it can afford and its enemies cannot.

 As all things do, the dominance of the United States must end.
 But that is much farther off than many will admit.
-Whatever replaces the US as global superpower is probably not yet on the map.
+Whatever replaces the United States as global superpower is probably not yet on the map.
 But whoever succeeds the United States, it will not be Russia or China.

 This article originally appeared at Geopolitics Made Super, November 2, 2015.